Bachelor Alums Ashley Iaconetti and Jared Haibon Are Dating — Find Out All the Details

 When he returned from Australia, the duo exchanged a few flirty texts, but then Iaconetti jetted off to Winter Games in late 2017.

 “I remember I heard rumors that you might have met somebody, and I was sad,” says Haibon.
-“Sometimes I need a kick in the a–.
-That was a big kick in the a–.”
+“Sometimes I need a kick in the ass.
+That was a big kick in the ass.”

 Over the holidays, the duo exchanged awkward pleasantries before heading to a formerly planned vacation to St. Lucia with her sister Lauren and Bachelor alums Tanner Tolbert and Jade Roper in January.